 Industrial efficiency can be highly cost-effective, and in states like Maine where there has been a limited focus on industrial savings to date, large savings are reasonable to expect.
 At the same time, the high energy demands of industry, particularly the need for very high temperatures in many industries, make direct electrification a challenge.
-Three initiatives were modeled for private industry.10 These savings were assumed to begin in 2028, the timeline for the increase in industrial programs, through ending the opt-out.
+Three initiatives were modeled for private industry.
+These savings were assumed to begin in 2028, the timeline for the increase in industrial energy efficiency programs, through no longer allowing industrial energy users to opt out of supporting Efficiency Maine.

 First, the model assumes that almost all (90%) of industrial space would be affected by efficiency measures.
-Of these, we assume 60% (54% of all industrial space, or 1.86% per year) would undertake an efficiency project that reduces their energy use by 35%, based on a median efficiency savings in industrial projects nationwide for various sectors identified in studies by the American Council for an Energy Efficiency Economy.11 A study would need to be commissioned to determine if these values are achievable for the industries and industrial users located in Portland and South Portland.
+Of these, we assume 60% (54% of all industrial space, or 1.86% per year) would undertake an efficiency project that reduces their energy use by 35%, based on the median efficiency savings in industrial projects nationwide for various sectors identified in studies by the American Council for an Energy Efficiency Economy (ACEEE).
+A study would need to be commissioned to determine if these values are achievable for the industries and industrial users located in Portland and South Portland.

 Secondly, we modeled that 40% of the industrial spaces that undertake any efficiency project would undertake a combined heat and power (CHP) conversion by 2050 (36% of all facilities, or 1.24% per year), to leverage excess thermal energy and offset electric demand.
-A CHP conversion is estimated at reducing grid-
+A CHP conversion is estimated at reducing grid-supplied electricity use by 90% while increasing natural gas use by 54%, based on findings from the U.S. Environmental Protection Agency.
+These are average numbers-the actual energy savings for CHP will vary greatly by facility.